JamieBeverley/me/_ramblings/ForecastingModels.md

 processes/threads we could accidentally tie up processes with running inference/prediction instead of serving workloads required for the UI.

-Instead, we choose to run models via a scheduler every `X` minutes to batch
+Instead, we choose to run models via a scheduler every `X` minutes:
-predictions:
 - model execution job runs every 15 mins, executing all models
 - predictions are written to a database
 - frontend application can pull the most recent predictions from this database
 - an internal monitoring tool can pull recent and historical predictions to monitor performance and drift.

-## Scheduled model runs
+## Batch Model Runs
 We just need some utilities to do the following at a regular interval:
 - pull our input data from a database
 - iterate through our model classes and run inference